-Since August 2016, Cambodian authorities have been enforcing modesty laws at prominent sites of religious significance, such as the Angkor Wat temple complex.
-All visitors are required to dress modestly, including covering their knees and shoulders.
-Expect to be denied entry if your attire is deemed inappropriate.
+Cambodian authorities enforce modesty laws at prominent sites of religious significance, such as the Angkor Wat temple complex.
+Dress modestly, including covering your knees and shoulders.
+You won't be allowed in if you don't.

-Photographing members of the public without prior permission, especially monks and other religious figures, is culturally inappropriate.
+Don't take photos of people without their permission, especially monks and other religious figures.
+It is culturally inappropriate.

 Avoid taking photographs near sensitive sites such as military zones, assets or personnel, transportation facilities and government buildings.

 Under Cambodian law, Cambodian citizenship can't be relinquished, even if a Cambodian citizen acquires the nationality of another country.
 Always travel on your Australian passport.

 Cambodian dual nationals aged 18 to 30, who live permanently in Cambodia may be liable for compulsory military service.
 Military obligations for female citizens are applied on a voluntary basis.

 If you're a dual national, contact the nearest

 Embassy or Consulate of Cambodia before you travel.

 travel insurance before you leave to cover overseas medical costs, including medical evacuation.

 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government won't pay for your medical expenses overseas or medical evacuation costs.
 This can be very expensive and cost you thousands of dollars upfront.